 What's the Difference Between a Team and User Group?

-If you have volunteers expressing an interest in participating in a group, then you might be wondering if you should recommend a Team or create a User Group.
-Both are very helpful features that work best in different situations.
+If you have volunteers interested in participating in a group, you may wonder if you should recommend a Team or create a User Group.
+Both are helpful features that work best in different situations.
 Let's look at how they're different and when you should choose one over the other!
 Here we cover:

 What is a team?

 A team is a chance for volunteers to create and manage their own group.
-They can build their own team when responding to Opportunities that have team signup enabled!
-Teams can be made for coworkers, families, or friends that wish to volunteer together.
-With teams, volunteers pick and choose who they want to work with and then respond to an Opportunity with that
+They can build their team when responding to Opportunities with team signup enabled!
+Teams can be made for coworkers, families, or friends who wish to volunteer together.
+With teams, volunteers pick and choose who they want to work with and then respond to an Opportunity with that group.

 When should I recommend a team?